Images of Tinea Barbae (Ringworm of the Beard) Overview (6)

-Tinea infections are commonly called ringworm because some may form a ring-like pattern on affected areas of the body.
-Beard ringworm (tinea barbae), also known as tinea sycosis or barber’s itch, is a fungal infection of the skin, hair, and hair follicles of the beard and mustache area.
-Beard ringworm may be passed to other people by direct contact with infected people or animals, with contaminated objects, or from the soil.
+Tinea barbae, commonly called beard ringworm or barber’s itch, is a fungal infection of the skin, hair, and hair follicles of the beard and mustache area.
+Beard ringworm may be passed on by direct contact with infected people or animals, with contaminated objects, or from the soil.

 Although beard ringworm is most common in men, it may also affect women who have dark, coarse hair on their faces and necks.